 Buy Your Hoagie Now:

-Facebook Page set-up so you can see the progress and results of this project.
+You can see the progress and results of this project on the Homeless Initiative Facebook Page.
 Thank you to Roma Pizza (840 S Route 73, West Berlin, NJ) for working with us on this project.

 Donations for The Unforgotten Haven – Military & K9 Project can be ordered from Amazon and they will be shipped directly to Nathan in Texas who is our enlisted contact.
 Here is the link to the Amazon Wish List for this group: